voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

         }
     }

-If the `classes` field is provided, the `target` values are class IDs that are mapped to class label strings via `classes[target]`.
-If no `classes` field is provided, then the `target` values directly store the label strings.
+If the `classes` field is included in the JSON, the `target` values are class IDs that are mapped to class label strings via `classes[target]`.
+If no `classes` are included, then the `target` values directly store the label strings.

 The target value in `labels` for unlabeled images is `None`.